azoet/FindTheActor/README.md

 <img src="https://github.com/azoet/FindTheActor/blob/master/images/model2.JPG" align="center" height="500" width="800"/>

- ## Output:
+ ## Web Application:
- To identify :
- When the client upload the image on the web app, he/she has to select which box best fits the face of the actor choosen.
+ The frontend uses a Flask web application.
+It is devided into 3 pages:
+ 1 - First page : provides an "Upload" field where to drop the photo.
+ 2 - Second page : Choose the box showing the actor face (use of MTCNN).
+ 3 - Third page : the result page ( use of YOLO model)

 <img src="https://github.com/azoet/FindTheActor/blob/master/images/output1.JPG" align="center" height="500" width="800"/>